James C. W. Damant

 Commodore 1947-1953

-Never an Admiral of the club but his House (Racing) Flag takes pride of place with the past Admirals.
+Never an Admiral of the club, but his House (Racing) Flag takes pride of place with the past Admirals.
 He was a Flag Officer for a total of 25 years.
-He was the son of founder member H C Damant and was elected to membership in 1902, The Island Sailing Club's History book 1889 - 2014 shows that part the Damant family played in forming the Club.
-Jimmy's brothers bought the Club premises and the quay etc. from Godfrey Baring, son of the General in Sept 1900.
-In 1917 Jimmy became the sole landlord and finally in 1946 Jimmy "sold" the Clubhouse and the land upon which it stood - quay etc. to the Club Trustees for the token sum of £500.
-Jimmy owned various yachts including a 6 metre called Loretta and Philippine which had already been owned by two previous Commodores.
+He was the son of founder member H C Damant and was elected to membership in 1902.
+The Island Sailing Club's History book 1889 - 2014 shows the part the Damant family played in forming the Club.
+Jimmy's brothers bought the Club premises and the quay, etc., from Godfrey Baring, son of the General, in Sept 1900.
+In 1917, Jimmy became the sole landlord, and finally, in 1946, Jimmy "sold" the Clubhouse and the land upon which it stood - quay, etc. to the Club Trustees for the token sum of £500.
+Jimmy owned various yachts, including a 6 metre called Loretta and Philippine, which had already been owned by two previous Commodores.
 A bronze plaque to perpetuate the memory of Jimmy Damant is in the entrance hall to the Club.

 When elected Commodore Jimmy had a narrow gutted ex-six metre called Loretta.